eliardocosta/site-teste/content/authors/admin/_index.md

     url: https://www.ufrn.br

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include sample size determination, Bayesian statistics and regression models.

 # Interests to show in About widget
 interests: